 8. Wood from early stage Beech Bark Disease works, mushrooms smaller and fewer than no Beech Bark Disease

-9. Wood from early stage Beech Bark Disease works well, early yields good, comparative on unaffected Beech and also comparative to oak
+9. Wood from early stage Beech Bark Disease works well, early yields good, comparative on unaffected Beech

 10. White Birch fruits faster, overall yield between Birch species similar